Henry Walter Jenvey

-Henry Walter Jenvey (7 February 1851 – 14 July 1932) was a senior public servant, initially with the Victorian Post Office and following Federation, the federal Postmaster-General's Department.
+Henry Walter Jenvey (7 February 1851 – 14 July 1932) was an Australian senior public servant, initially with the Victorian Post Office and following Federation, the federal Postmaster-General's Department.
 He was heavily involved in the development of Victoria's telegraphy and telephony networks, and subsequently their integration into those of the Commonwealth.
 One of Australia's earliest wireless experimenters, he could reasonably be described as Australia's first amateur radio operator, since the majority of his experiments was self-funded and in his private time.